altruios/namshubettulpa/public/namshubettuple/interludes.md

 "E::Both are."
 ~Ozmind allowed him self a small smile~
 "O::Neither actually, your self isn't you, and the combination of your self and sub-self isn't you either..."
-~Ozmind finished his sketch~
+~After some scribbles Ozmind put down the chalk~ ~Ozmind finished his sketch~
 ~It was a graph, with one center node, and several edges connecting to nodes around it~ "O::You are all of this - a bit more - but for right now: lets go over just this."